nadavbar/node-cntk/README.md

 This node.js module provides node.js native bindings for <a href="">CNTK</a>, Microsoft's deep learning library.

+Currently supports Windows x64.
+Please note that the module is currently bundled with the required CNTK and CUDA DLL files.
+(Hence the large package size).
+The additional DLL files are located under the CNTK/DLL folder.

 ### What is it good for?

 node-cntk is currently meant to only support <b>model evaluation</b>. (e.g. test time).